-The Bishop Arts Theatre Center’s organizational mission is to cultivate a diverse and vibrant arts community while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
-We offer a full season of theater performances, jazz concerts, a speaker series, and year-round arts education programs and has touted as being a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
-Each year, the BATC impacts over 20,000 a year within the city of Dallas.
+BATC’s organizational mission is to cultivate a diverse and vibrant arts community while creating opportunities for local and emerging artists to develop new, contemporary, and lasting works that celebrate the diversity and resiliency of our community.
+We offer a full season of theater performances, jazz concerts, a speaker series, and synchronous and asynchronous year-round arts education programs.
+We tour ourselves as being a cultural oasis for the next generation of acclaimed writers, directors, performers, and arts administrators.
+Each year, BATC impacts over 30,000 people a year via virtual and in-person programs.